marioviana/movies-app/README.md

 The UI is very simple, but it should be easy to improve and add some functionalities.

-Also, we could have loaders or placeholders when data is being fetched.

 Finally, regarding the API key, not secure for a production app, but it's present on the custom hooks hardcoded for this challenge.

 ## Installation